Morphology-Aware Peptide Discovery via Masked Conditional Generative Modeling: Results

 To characterize similarity among sequences in a way that is sensitive to conditional structure (and not washed out by an extensive training set), we compute the Needleman--Wunsch global alignment with percent identity~\cite{njirjakReshapingDiscoverySelfassembling2024a} regarding different sets.
 We report $\text{Sim}_{\text{train}}$, representing the similarity to all training peptides, $\text{Sim}_{\text{gen}}^{\text{all}}$, representing the similarity to all other generated peptides, and $\text{Sim}_{\text{gen}}^{\text{within}}$, representing the similarity to peptides generated from the same condition only.
-The results (Figure~\ref{fig:model-val}f) reinforce our novelty and diversity claims, as all similarity means are below $10\%$ --- comparatively, Njirjak et al.'s genetic algorithm-based model reports $>40\%$ similarity across all generated sequences.
+The results (Table~\ref{tab:generation-metrics}) indicate low global percent identity in our sampled ensembles (all similarity means below $10\%$), consistent with broad sampling under partial conditioning.
+This showcases that a broader conditional distribution was learned, as the method is not bound to a population-based optimization like Njirjak \textit{et al.}'s, which yield substantially higher similarity within their genetic algorithm outputs.
 From these results, two observations follow: first, $\text{Sim}_{\text{train}}$ staying low argues against memorization; second, $\text{Sim}_{\text{gen}}^{\text{within}}$ remains low when compared to $\text{Sim}_{\text{gen}}^{\text{all}}$, implying that partial conditioning preserves substantial sequence variability within each query rather than collapsing to a few templates.
 The scatter plot in Figure~\ref{fig:model-val}e also shows a broad cloud of values: we see no significant difference regarding similarity as the number of conditions increases, but we do see some sets of generated peptides with considerably higher similarity (some reaching close to $20\%$ similarity within conditions), indicating that the type of descriptor that it was conditioned on greatly influences the restriction of the manifold.